 Other ways in which you can help are:

-- encourage your child to complete homework at a regular time each evening, to plan ahead to make the best use of their time and to use the local library for any research they need to do
+- encourage your child to complete homework at a regular time each week/evening, to plan ahead to make the best use of their time.

 - have available pencils, pens, coloured pencils, a simple dictionary and thesaurus